-Thinking about a mortgage loan from a big-name bank or from a private lender but you aren’t sure which one to choose?
+Thinking about a mortgage loan from a big-name bank or a private mortgage lender, but you aren’t sure which one to choose?
 Think again—the differences will matter when you find that perfect property and are ready to close the deal.
-Unlike a traditional mortgage loan, a mortgage loan from a private lender such as Gelt Financial has benefits that can’t be beaten.
+Private mortgage lending, also known as private money lending or hard money lending, offers an alternative avenue for securing real estate financing beyond traditional banks and financial institutions.
+Unlike a traditional mortgage loan, a mortgage loan from a private lender like Gelt Financial has benefits that can’t be beaten.

 Seeking out a private lender for a mortgage loan is a great way to start a lifelong relationship with a hard money lender.
-Honoring their terms of the contract, following through on your obligations, and proving to them that you are a worthy beneficiary will set yourself up for future success and a professional relationship with your private lender where the investment opportunities are endless.
+Honoring the terms of the contract, following through on your obligations, and proving to them that you are a worthy beneficiary will set you up for future success and a professional relationship with your private lender where the investment opportunities are endless.

 Just like with qualifying, Gelt Financial sees the application process differently than a traditional bank.
 A private lender won’t be interested in obtaining all of the paperwork and going over it with a fine-tooth comb as a big name bank would.
 Private lenders take risks, it’s part of their job, and if you are self-employed and don’t happen to have a W2 form, lack a steady work history that traditional lenders demand, it won’t matter as much in this application process.
 With a private lender, you’re given a fighting chance at applying for a mortgage.

-Banks have to follow a stringent and arduous filing process for mortgage loans, and obviously, this is time-consuming as well as stressful.
+Banks have to follow a stringent and arduous filing process for mortgage loans, which is obviously time-consuming and stressful.
 Private lenders, however, aren’t slammed by these regulations and don’t have to deal with the red tape.
-This allows for a faster process in securing you the loan, much faster than if you were to apply for a loan in the traditional sense.
+This allows for a faster process in securing the loan, much faster than if you were to apply for a loan in the traditional sense.
 And if you have already worked with this private lender before, it can be executed even more efficiently, as they already know your history and have a working relationship with you.

 A traditional mortgage asks that you put down a minimum of 5% of the home’s purchase price, but banks will prefer that you put down much more than that, upwards of 20%, but this will give you better terms on the loan.
 A hard money loan from a private lender might be willing to lend you 100% of the purchase price, so without a down payment, you’d only have to pay the origination fee and monthly interest until the loan is paid off completely.